BRCAChallenge/brca-exchange/content/help.md

 #### HGVS cDNA

-The nucleotide-level change that would be introduced by this variant.
-HGVS notation indicates the position of the variant within the portion of the reference nucleotide sequence after the protein start position, and the change that would be introduced by this variant.
+Nucleotide change expressed according to nomenclature used by [BIC](http://research.nhgri.nih.gov/bic/), namely using nucleotide numbering from nucleotide 1 of the full gene sequence (Genbank: U14680/ BRCA1; U43746/ BRCA2) not the ATG initiator codon, and without renaming of the BRCA1 185del AG and the BRCA1 5382insC mutations, following the universal use of the incorrect base numbers in the literature.
 For example, _c.15A>G_ indicates a change of _A_ to _G_ in nucleotide position 15.

 #### HGVS Protein